-The technique, called granulation, is a decorative process that consists of applying miniature spheres of gold (or, in its modern adaptation, platinum) to a similar surface and then heating the entire piece to a temperature high enough to form a permanent bond between the surface and the spheres.
+The technique called granulation, is a decorative process that consists of applying miniature spheres of gold (or, in its modern adaptation, platinum) to a similar surface and then heating the entire piece to a temperature high enough to form a permanent bond between the surface and the spheres.
 If the spheres are over-fired they’ll melt onto the surface; if under-fired, they won’t adhere properly.

 “We’re like magpies—we love pretty, shiny things,” Jack adds, “Most of the things we collect are highly detailed, much like our own work.”
 The Gualtieris are artists, but not “artsy” in the traditional sense, insisting for example that the words “oeuvre” and “milieu” never appear anywhere on their website, or in this profile.

 “There’s a limited number of artists because it’s so labor intensive,” she says.
 “You have to do it full time to be proficient, or you lose your touch.
 It takes even longer to become an expert and there’s a steep learning curve.”
-In creating their unique pieces, the Gualtieris combine their artistic vision with skilful, scientific precision, working in a medium they control but also allow to run a little wild on occasion.
+In creating their unique pieces, the Gualtieris combine their artistic vision with skillful, scientific precision, working in a medium they control but also allow to run a little wild on occasion.
 All of which may explain why the granulation technique has been lost several times over the centuries.

 Elizabeth first encountered granulated jewelry in an archaeological museum when she was studying language in Florence, Italy.
-Back at the University of Kansas, she learned the basics of the technique from her metalsmithing professor— a former student of John Paul Miller, the most recent incarnation of ancient granulation masters.
+Back at the University of Kansas, she learned the basics of the technique from her metalsmithing professor— a former student of John Paul Miller, the 20th century incarnation of ancient granulation masters.
 She loved antiques as a child, and remembers that her father traveled to India when she was very young and brought home incredibly decorative artwork, such as an exotic chess set that still sits in the Gualtieris’ living room.
 Early exposure to high design clearly had an effect on her ultimate career choice even though a childhood aptitude test suggested she become an auto mechanic.

 Jack, who was studying industrial design when the couple met while working at a custom jewelry store, collected seashells as a child and wanted to be an architect, but found that field imposed too many rules on his active imagination.
 While designing and handcrafting granulated jewelry imposes its own requirements of technique, it has also allowed Jack’s creative side to blossom.